Stop the Willow Project!

 |

-While some populations are doing okay, the Southern Beaufort Sea population that resides in the Alaskan and Canadian Arctic is struggling to survive, with only an estimated 900 bears remaining, a decrease of over 50% from earlier estimates.
+Polar bears are listed as threatened throughout their global range.
+Alaska is home to two sub-populations of polar bears: the Southern Beaufort Sea population and the Chukchi Sea population.
+The Southern Beaufort Sea polar bears that reside in the Alaskan and Canadian Arctic are among the most imperiled of all populations, with only an estimated 900 bears remaining, a decrease of over 50% from earlier estimates.

-They are generally solitary as adults, except during breeding and cub rearing.
-Polar bears are strong swimmers, and individuals have been seen in open Arctic waters as far as 200 miles from land, although swimming long distances is not preferred since it requires so much energy for adults and can be fatal to younger bears.
+Polar bears are generally solitary as adults, except during breeding and cub rearing.
+Polar bears are strong swimmers.
+Individuals have been seen in open Arctic waters as far as 200 miles from land, although swimming long distances is not preferred since it requires so much energy for adults and can be fatal to younger bears.

-Sows give birth to usually 1 or 2 one-pound cubs and then nurse them until they reach about 20-30 pounds before emerging from the den in March or April.
-Cubs will remain with their mothers for a little over 2 years.
-Female polar bears can produce five litters in their lifetime, which is one of the lowest reproductive rates of any mammal.
+Female polar bears, known as sows, give birth to usually one or two one-pound cubs and then nurse them until they reach about 20-30 pounds before emerging from the den in March or April.
+Cubs will remain with their mothers for a little over two years.
+Sows can produce five litters in their lifetime, one of the lowest reproductive rates of any mammal.

 Mating Season: Late March - May

-Litter size: 1 - 4 cubs; though 1 or 2 cubs is most common
+Litter size: One to four cubs; though one or two cubs is most common

-Polar bears feed almost exclusively on ringed seals and bearded seals.
-They are also known to eat walrus, beluga whale and bowhead whale carcasses, birds’ eggs and (rarely) vegetation.
+Polar bears feed almost exclusively on ringed seals and bearded seals, many stocks of which are also now listed under the Endangered Species Act.
+These bears are also known to eat walrus, beluga whale and bowhead whale carcasses, birds’ eggs and (rarely) vegetation.